paulhibbitts/published-markdown-files/consulting-insights.md

 Apply user experience design approaches to help plan and optimize your career development.

-## 2. Shaping and Communicating Your Personal Brand
+## II.
+Shaping and Communicating Your Personal Brand

 ### Crafting Messaging and Positioning Strategies